statechannels/statechannels/packages/client-api-schema/client-api-schema.api.md

     channelId: ChannelId;
 }

+// Warning: (ae-incompatible-release-tags) The symbol "GetStateRequest" is marked as @public, but its signature references "JsonRpcRequest" which is marked as @beta
+//
 // @public (undocumented)
 export type GetStateRequest = JsonRpcRequest<'GetState', GetStateParams>;

+// Warning: (ae-incompatible-release-tags) The symbol "GetStateResponse" is marked as @public, but its signature references "JsonRpcResponse" which is marked as @beta
+//
 // @public (undocumented)
 export type GetStateResponse = JsonRpcResponse<ChannelResult>;

+// Warning: (ae-incompatible-release-tags) The symbol "GetWalletInformationRequest" is marked as @public, but its signature references "JsonRpcRequest" which is marked as @beta
+//
 // @public (undocumented)
 export type GetWalletInformationRequest = JsonRpcRequest<'GetWalletInformation', {}>;

+// Warning: (ae-incompatible-release-tags) The symbol "GetWalletInformationResponse" is marked as @public, but its signature references "JsonRpcResponse" which is marked as @beta
+//
 // @public (undocumented)
 export type GetWalletInformationResponse = JsonRpcResponse<{
     signingAddress: Address;